xmartlabs/xmartlabs.github.io/_posts/2019-11-12-TFlite-to-CoreML.md

 ## Building the model

 We have to reimplement the model in TensorFlow, unless we have the code that produced the model.
-In our case it is a pretty simple model which we can rebuild easily.
-However first we will implement the dense layer which we will use later:
+In our case, it is a pretty simple model that we can rebuild easily.
+First, we will implement the dense layer (which we will use later):

 ```python
 def dense(params):